Travel along Hexi Corridor: 4 must-see cultural attractions

 At sunset, shepherds in the Yongtai ancient city are driving their sheep back to the city.
 (Image Source: VCG)

-With the change of dynasties, after the Yongtai Ancient City was relieved of its military duties, it became a 'comfortable nest' for the soldiers and their descendants.
+With the change of dynasties, after the Yongtai Ancient City was relieved of its military duties, it became a "comfortable nest" for the soldiers and their descendants.
 Nowadays, only about 30 families live here, leading a peaceful life.
 If you want to experience the rustic and original humanistic charm, the Yongtai ancient city is a great choice!

 Jiayuguan Pass: The most majestic pass under heaven